johnsamuelwrites/ShExStatements/docs.md

 $ ./shexstatements.sh examples/language.csv
 ```

-There are five columns.
-Column 1 for specifying the node name, 2 for specifying the property value, 3 for possible values, 4 for cardinality (+,\*) and column 5 for comments.
+There are five columns in the CSV file.
+Column 1 is used for specifying the node name, 2 for specifying the property value, 3 for possible values, 4 for cardinality (+,\*) and column 5 for comments.
 Comments start with #.
 Columns 1, 2, 3 are mandatory.
 Column 3 can be a special value like . (period to say 'any' value).
 Columns 3,4 and 5 are empty for prefixes.

 Cardinality can be any one of the following values
-* \*: zero or more values
+* \* : zero or more values
-* + : one or more values
+* \+ : one or more values
-* m: m number of values
+* m : m number of values
-* m,n: any number of values between m and n (including m and n).
+* m,n : any number of values between m and n (including m and n).

 CSV file can use delimiters like _;_.
 Take for example, the following command works with a file using semi-colon as a delimiter.